-The Asian Conference on Arts & Humanities (ACAH) is one of IAFOR's longest established and best attended events, bringing together delegates from many different national, cultural and linguistic backgrounds in the Kansai region of Japan to present new research and exchange ideas.
+The Asian Conference on Arts & Humanities (ACAH) is one of IAFOR's longest established and best attended events, bringing together delegates from many different national, cultural and linguistic backgrounds to present new research and exchange ideas.
 This exceptional platform welcomes speakers and delegates for challenging debate and stimulating discussions around the latest concepts and newest approaches.

 IAFOR's conferences are encouraging and nurturing environments where ideas can be shared and tested, where research synergies and collaborations can be formed, and where some of the biggest names in the field have the opportunity to interact with up-and-coming faculty members.